UMR-CNRM/PHYEX/tools/INSTALL_pack_ial.md

       CALL NEW_ADD_FIELD_3D(YDMODEL%YRML_DIAG%YRMDDH,ZTMP2(:,:),'FQTPRECISTN',YDDDH)
   ```

-If cycle is 48t3, edition of apl\_arome.F90 to:
+If cycle is 48t3 or 49t0, edition of apl\_arome.F90 to:

 add the folowing lines after the line 236 (YOMTRAJ use statement):